5 Family-Friendly Car Travel Tips for Sarasota

 1. Optimize Your Route for Scenic Comfort

 Sarasota is famous for its breathtaking coastal drives, but it is also prone to seasonal traffic congestion, particularly around St. Armands Circle and the John Ringling Causeway.
-To make the most of your car travel, plan your routes to include scenic stretches like Gulf of Mexico Drive on Longboat Key or the canopy-covered roads of Casey Key.
+To make the most of your car travel, plan your routes to include scenic stretches like the Gulf of Mexico Drive on Longboat Key or the canopy-covered roads of Casey Key.
 These routes offer stunning vistas of the turquoise Gulf waters and opulent beachfront estates, turning a simple drive into a memorable part of your sightseeing.

 When traveling with children, timing is everything.
 Try to cross the bridges to the barrier islands before 10:00 AM or after 4:00 PM to avoid the peak “beach rush.”
 If you find yourself in slow-moving traffic on the Ringling Bridge, use the opportunity to spot sailboats in the bay or admire the Sarasota skyline.
 Utilizing a modern navigation app with real-time traffic updates is essential, but sometimes taking the “long way” through a beautiful residential neighborhood or a tree-lined extension like Bee Ridge can save you from the frustration of gridlock while providing a more relaxing environment for your passengers.